 3 Apps For Skyrocketing Engagement on Social Media

 Engagement is perhaps the highest goal of businesses on social media.
-It has a lot of different definitions for brands, but in the end, it represents the true return on your social media marketing.
-As much as we would all like to constantly improve this metric, it’s impossible to do without a little help.
+It has a lot of different definitions for brands, but in the end, it represents the actual return on your social media marketing.
+As much as we would all like to constantly improve this metric, it’s impossible to do without a bit of help.

 Today we’re going to look at what engagement means for your business, followed by a look at three tools you can use to enhance and improve this aspect of your social marketing.

 What is Engagement and Why Does it Matter?

 Depending on your brand’s product or service, and your goals, engagement can mean a lot of different things.
 In his article on the subject, Jason Falls defines this term as “communicating well enough that the audience pays attention.”

 Essentially, this is a measure of how well you can grab your audience and convince them to participate in the conversation via shares, comments, clicks, and so on.
 High levels of engagement lead to brand trust and loyalty.
 Ultimately, they also lead to more customers and more sales.